tweag/python-monorepo-example/2017-11-25-linear-jvm.md

 has to be concerned with introducing too many or too few scopes.

 `IOL` introduces local
 references as linear values.
-Operations that do not delete the value, like `reify`, now have to return a copy of it, and the operations which delete the value, like `deleteLocalRef`, produce no copy.
-This means both that references cannot be used after they are deleted (they can't be used more than once), and that the compiler will require them to be deleted eventually (they must be used at least once) when exceptions do not occur.
+Operations that do not delete the reference, like `reify`, now have to return a copy of it, and the operations which delete the value, like `deleteLocalRef`, produce no copy.
+When exceptions do not occur, this means both that references cannot be used after they are deleted (they can't be used more than once), and that the compiler will require them to be deleted eventually (they must be used at least once).
 When exceptions occur, `IOL` offers no means to catch them, which causes the exception to propagate to `runIO` and above, which runs the cleanup in `runIOL`.
 Finally, local references cannot be allowed to escape the scope of `runIOL`, as they become invalid before `runIOL` returns.
 This is achieved by constraining its argument to yield an unrestricted value `Unrestricted a`.

-Admittedly, if exceptions need to be caught, it has to be done by the caller of `runIOL`, not from within `IOL` (since we didn't provide any `catchIOL` primitive above).
+Admittedly, if exceptions need to be caught, since there is no way to do it in `IOL`, it has to be done by the caller of `runIOL`.
 In our experience, many applications need to catch exceptions in a few places only, so this is a modest price to pay.